 WHAT: The Saint Louis Zoo has been named #1 zoo by Zagat Survey's U.S. Family Travel Guide in association with Parenting magazine.
 The Zoo is home to more than 19,000 exotic animals, many of them rare and endangered.
-These 655 species represent the major continents and biomes of the world.
+More than 600 species represent the major continents and biomes of the world.
 Set in the rolling hills, lakes and glades of Forest Park, the Saint Louis Zoo is always a great place to be.

 ATTENDANCE: One of the top attended zoos in the nation, 3,000,000 people visit each year.